Desert Wildlife in March: What’s Stirring in Southern Utah

 - Mule Deer — Still moving at lower elevations before spring green-up draws them higher.
 Early morning and dusk are the best times to spot them near the Fruita meadows and along the river.
 Patient observers are often rewarded with long, close-up views.

 - Peregrine Falcon — One of Capitol Reef’s most celebrated residents.
 Peregrines return to their cliff nesting sites in early spring.
-Watch the high sandstone faces along the Waterpocket Fold for circling pairs — and listen for their sharp, rattling call echoing off the walls.
+Watch the high sandstone faces along the Waterpocket Fold for circling pairs — and listen for that sharp, rattling call echoing off the walls.

 Where to Go

 The Fruita Campground and Orchard Area is one of the most reliable spots in the park for mule deer, especially in the low light of morning.
-The deer are drawn to the grass and the water near the Fremont River, and in March they’re often relaxed and visible for extended periods before the day warms up.
+The deer are drawn to the grass and the water near the Fremont River, and in March they’re often relaxed and visible for extended stretches before the day warms up.

 For birds, the Fremont River Trail is excellent.
 It follows the river through a riparian corridor of cottonwoods, willows, and tamarisk — exactly the kind of habitat that migratory songbirds favor.
-Walk it slowly in the early morning with binoculars and you’ll encounter more species than you’d expect in a desert park.
+Walk it slowly in the early morning with binoculars and you’ll encounter more species than you’d expect from a desert park.

-The Grand Wash and the lower portion of the Capitol Gorge Trail are both great spots for raptors and canyon-adapted species.
-Both routes pass beneath towering sandstone walls that provide nesting habitat for falcons and ravens, and both are accessible on foot with no technical skills required.
+The Grand Wash and the lower portion of the Capitol Gorge Trail are both good spots for raptors and canyon-adapted species.
+Both routes pass under towering sandstone walls that provide nesting habitat for falcons and ravens, and both are accessible on foot with no technical skills required.

 Photo courtesy of Red River Ranch